Skip to main content

 What do I have to do?

-At this stage, we want to make you aware that this change is happening, so that you will know what to do in case you are contacted and offered a digital upgrade from your old telephone system.
+We want to make you aware that this change is happening, so that you will know what to do in case you are contacted and offered a digital upgrade from your old telephone system.
 It may be, however, that your telephone service has already been upgraded.

 For further information visit The Digital Switchover - Connecting Cambridgeshire.